elastest/elastest-instrumentation-manager/README.md

 [![][ElasTest Logo]][ElasTest]

-Copyright © 2017-2019 [ElasTest].
+Copyright © 2017-2019 [Atos Spain].
 Licensed under [Apache 2.0 License].

 elastest-instrumentation-manager (eim)
 ==============================

-The ElasTest Instrumentation Manager (EIM) component controls and orchestrates the Instrumentation Agents that are deployed in ElasTest platform.
+The ElasTest Instrumentation Manager (EIM) component controls and orchestrates the Instrumentation Agents that are deployed in [ElasTest] platform.
 These agents instrument the operating system kernel of the SuT (Software under test) host instances.
+Thanks to it, the agent is capable of exposing two types of capabilities:
+1) Controllability, through which the agent can force custom behaviours on the host’s network, CPU utilization, memory consumption, process lifecycle management or system shutdown, etc.
-Thanks to it, the agent is capable of exposing observability, through which the Agent collects all information relevant for testing or monitoring purposes (e.g. energy consumption, resources utilization, etc.)
+2) Observability, through which the Agent collects all information relevant for testing or monitoring purposes (e.g. energy consumption, resources utilization, etc.)

+The EIM component is currently in development.
+If you want to contribute to the EIM project you need to read the [Development documentation](https://github.com/elastest/elastest-instrumentation-manager/blob/master/docs/index.md)

 ## Prerequisites
 It is mandatory to have the following software installed to be able to run the project: